Alfakynz/LiepChat/README.md

 LiepChat is a website to chat in the LIEP.
 You have to create an account to login the website.

-Then you can use it for temporary conversations (the messages will be automatically deleted when you logout).
+Then you can use it for temporary conversations (the messages will be automatically deleted when you logout) or saved conversations

-You can also have permanent conversations which are divided by the sections present in the LIEP (bachibac, brazilian, etc).

 ## Project Setup